dustinpfister/blog_posts/_posts/canvas-translate.md

 </html>
 ```

-In the javaScript of the example I just grab a reference to the canvas element, and then a reference to the 2d drawing context.
-Once I have a reference to the 2d drawing context I can use the canvas translate method to translate the canvas matrix by a given delta x and delta y value.
+In the basic.js file of this canvas translate example I just grab a reference to the canvas element, and then a reference to the 2d drawing context as i would for any other canvas example.
+Once I have a reference to the 2d drawing context I can the use the canvas translate method to translate the canvas matrix by a given delta x and delta y value.
+In this example I am shifting the origin of the canvas from the default 0,0 position to 16,16 by calling the translate method off if the reference to the drawing context and passing the arguments for those deltas for x and y.

 ```js
 // get the canvas, context and set size